 - The bond states the time, place, and court where the accused is to appear; and

-- The bond is conditioned on the fact that the bondman will pay any expenses as a result of the defendant failing to appear.
+- The bond is conditioned on the fact that the bondman will pay any expenses due to the defendant failing to appear.

 If you do not post a bond or pay your bail amount, you will sit in jail or police custody until the date of your trial or bond is posted for you.
 This can take weeks or even months depending on the county where you received your DWI.

 Texas Constitution and Statutes – Code of Criminal Procedure – This link is to Chapter 17 of the Texas Code of Criminal Procedure, which defines the terms of bail and posting personal and bail bonds in Texas.